beltran/dhive/README.md

 ## Configure Docker networking

-Hadoop requires reverse DNS.
+All the services start in Docker containers which are deployed with docker-compose so both have to be installed Hadoop requires reverse DNS.
 Under docker-compose, we require an external network named "com"  for hosts to resolve forward and backwards.

 ```
 docker network create com
 ```
+Probably it's convenient to allow docker more memory/core resources than the defaults.

 ## Getting started